ran-isenberg/aws-lambda-handler-cookbook/README.md

 This repository provides a working, open source based, AWS Lambda handler skeleton Python code.
 This handler embodies Serverless best practices and has all the bells and whistles for a proper production ready handler.
-It will cover issues such as logging, tracing, input validation, features flags, dynamic configuration, and how to safely use environment variables.
+It will cover issues such as:
+1. Logging
+2. Tracing
+3. Input validation
+4. Features flags & dynamic configuration
+5. Environment variables.

 While the code examples are written in Python, the principles are valid to any supported AWS Lambda handler programming language.

-Most of the code examples here are taken from the excellent AWS Lambda Powertools repository.
+Most of the code examples here are taken from the excellent AWS Lambda Powertools repository:  https://github.com/awslabs/aws-lambda-powertools-python
 I've written several of the utilities which are mentioned in this blog series and donated 2 of them, the parser and feature flags to AWS Lambda Powertools.

 This repository is the complementary code examples of my blog series "AWS Lambda Cookbook - Elevate your handler's code"

-First post:
+First blog post: xxxx

 ## Getting started